SymGPT: Auditing Smart Contracts via Combining Symbolic Execution with Large Language Models: Background

-Security experts provide auditing services to identify vulnerabilities or logic flaws in smart contracts~\cite{certik,revoluzion,pixelplex,blockhunters,immunebytes,antier,humanaudited}, with some also assessing ERC compliance.
-However, these services incur significantly higher financial and time costs compared to automated tools, which may make Solidity developers reluctant to use them.
+Security experts audit smart contracts to detect vulnerabilities and logic flaws~\cite{certik,revoluzion,pixelplex,blockhunters,immunebytes,antier,humanaudited}, with some also verifying ERC compliance.
+However, these services are costly and time-consuming, making them less appealing to developers than automated tools.

-Researchers have also leveraged LLMs to analyze Solidity code for detecting vulnerabilities~\cite{sun2023gpt, ma2024combiningfinetuningllmbasedagents}, patching bugs~\cite{ibbaleveraging}, generating exploits~\cite{wu2024advscanner}, and testing Solidity programs~\cite{alici2023openai}.
-However, the problem we address differs from these techniques.
-Since ERCs define numerous implementation rules that are tied to program semantics, we address a broader range of bugs than these techniques.